 Return pan used to sear pork tenderloin to medium heat.

-Add sweet chili sauce, ponzu sauce, accumulated juices from resting pork, and 2 Tbsp. water to hot pan.
+Add sweet chili sauce, ponzu sauce, any accumulated juices from resting pork, and 2 Tbsp. water to hot pan and stir.
 Bring to a boil, then immediately remove from burner.

-Plate dish as pictured on front of card, drizzling sliced pork with sauce and garnishing vegetables with green portions of green onions and sesame seeds.
+Plate dish as pictured on front of card, drizzling sliced pork with glaze and garnishing vegetables with green portions of green onions and sesame seeds.
 Bon appétit!